-2 SITE ACTIVITIES DURING 2017
+2 SITE ACTIVITIES DURING 2018

 The TSF is a closed facility and does not require operational intervention, except for scheduled and event driven inspections and maintenance work carried out on an as-required basis.
-Requirements for routine inspection and monitoring, and trigger levels for inspection following an extreme event are presented in the Operation, Maintenance and Surveillance (OMS) Manual & Emergency Preparedness Plan (KCB 2017b).
+Requirements for routine inspection and monitoring, and trigger levels for inspection following an extreme event are presented in the Operation, Maintenance and Surveillance (OMS) Manual and Emergency Preparedness Plan (KCB 2017b).

 Ms. Michelle Unger (Pinchi Mine Manager) or her designate carries out an inspection of the facility following freshet each year.
-An annual inspection of the TSF is conducted by the Engineer of Record usually in late summer or early fall.
-The former site caretaker, Mr. Dave Bjork, is still residing on-site.
-Although surveillance of the mine site is no longer his formal role, he will most likely report unusual occurrences to Teck.
+In 2018 this inspection was carried out on May 3 by the Site Surveillance Officer, Mr. Mark Pokorski of EcoFor Consulting Ltd. This inspection did not identify any dam safety issues.
+An annual inspection of the TSF is conducted by the Engineer of Record, previously in late summer or early fall but moved to late spring starting in 2018.
+The former site caretaker, Mr. Dave Bjork, is still residing on-site; although surveillance of the mine site is no longer his formal role, he will most likely report unusual occurrences to Teck.

-On April 4, 2017, woody debris that was blocking the inlets of the Ed Creek culverts at Pinchi Lake Road was removed by Mr. Mark Pokorski of EcoFor.
-Vegetation was cleared from the Ed Creek Diversion Channel and the Spillway Downstream Channel in October 2017.
-Apart from these maintenance activities and routine inspections, there were no other site activities during 2017.
+On March 29, 2018, vegetation was cleared from around the inlets of the Ed Creek culverts at Pinchi Lake Road.

+A site tour with the Independent Tailings Review Board was carried out immediately after the DSI in June 2018.

+Apart from these routine inspections and site maintenance, there were no other site activities during 2018.

-3 CLIMATE DATA AND WATER BALANCE DURING 2017
+3 CLIMATE DATA AND WATER BALANCE DURING 2018